 - Set the engine throttle at about 1/3 speed.
 Do not attempt to engage the blade clutch at high engine speeds.
-Use only moderate engine speed when engaging the blade clutch. - 2.
-Engage the blade clutch by pulling out on the blade clutch switch. - To disengaged the blade clutch, reduce the throttle to half speed or less and push in the blade clutch switch.
+This will drastically shorten drive belt life.
+Use only moderate engine speed when engaging the blade clutch. - Engage the blade clutch by pulling out on the blade clutch switch. - To disengage the blade clutch, reduce the throttle to half speed or less and push in the blade clutch switch.